Last Updated on May 5, 2022 by Letícia Melo

 The small country in southern Europe is famous for its quality of life and low cost of living and is a destination where many Indians decide to invest and work in.

-Get to know what you should do to live in Portugal and be a part of a Indian communities in Europe.
+Get to know what you should do to live in Portugal and be a part of Indian communities in Europe.

 How to move from India to Portugal